 CS-US contiguity awareness.
-We found that 65% of participants (N = 69) responded correctly to the questions about the CS-US contingencies (i.e., they selected “both positive and negative words” when presented with the following question: “In the first part of the experiment was CS1[CS2] presented together with… positive words only, negative words only, both positive and negative words, neither positive or negative words, or I don’t remember”).
-Of the remaining 35% (n = 37), seven (7%) responded to one of the CSs correctly and the other incorrectly.
-The other 30 participants responded incorrectly on both questions, either indicating that they could not remember (n = 11) or answering both questions incorrectly.
-Coding participants as either having passed or failed the memory test, and adding this as a factor in a one-way ANOVA, revealed a descriptively larger effect for explicit, F(1, 105) = 3.02, p = .08, but not implicit scores, F(1, 105) = 0.49, p = .48, when participants were aware of the contingency between CSs and USs.
+We found that 65% of participants (N = 67) responded correctly to the questions about the CS-US contingencies (i.e., they selected “both positive and negative words” when presented with the following question: “In the first part of the experiment was CS1[CS2] presented together with… positive words only, negative words only, both positive and negative words, neither positive or negative words, or I don’t remember”).
+Of the remaining 35% (n = 36), six (6%) responded to one of the CSs correctly and the other incorrectly.
+The other 30 participants responded incorrectly on both questions, either indicating that they could not remember (n = 10) or answering both questions incorrectly.
+Coding participants as either having passed or failed the memory test, and adding this as a factor in a one-way ANOVA, revealed a descriptively larger effect for explicit, F(1, 102) = 3.89, p = .05, but not implicit scores, F(1, 102) = 1.10, p = .30, when participants were aware of the contingency between CSs and USs.

 Hypothesis (color) and influence Awareness.
 We looked at participants’ response to the color awareness question (i.e., During the first part of the study, with the colored words, did you notice that the color of one of the two words presented on the right side of the screen switched, while the word on the left side of the screen (MORAG/STRUAN) stayed the same?).
 We found that 87% of participants did notice this whereas 13% did not.
 We re-analyzed the data considering hypothesis awareness as a factor in a one-way ANOVA.
-We found no interaction on either implicit, F(1, 105) = 0.17, p = .68, or explicit evaluations, F(1, 105) = 2.45, p = .12.
-Among participants who noticed the color switch, we found that only 54% of them reported that the color switching influenced the way they evaluated the CSs, whereas the remaining 46% said it did not.
-For those who explicitly reported being influenced by the color switching (N = 50), the impact of our manipulation was descriptively stronger on both implicit, F(1, 91) = 2.03, p = .16, and explicit attitude change, F(1, 91) = 2.96, p = .09, again in the negative direction (i.e., a preference for CS2 over CS1).
+We found no interaction on either implicit, F(1, 102) = 0.65, p = .42, or explicit evaluations, F(1, 102) = 2.79, p = .10.
+Among participants who noticed the color switch, we found that only 53% of them reported that the color switching influenced the way they evaluated the CSs, whereas the remaining 47% said it did not.
+Fifty participants explicitly reported being influenced by the color switching.
+The impact of our manipulation was stronger on both implicit, F(1, 102) = 4.67, p = .03, and explicit attitude change, F(1, 102) = 7.21, p = .008, again in the negative direction (i.e., a preference for CS2 over CS1).

 Demand.
-We had 12% of demand compliant participants for the explicit measures and 14% for the IAT.
+We had 12% of demand compliant participants for the explicit measures and 15% for the IAT.
 The exclusion of these participants did not affect the magnitude of implicit or explicit attitude change.
 If anything both effects become stronger in the negative direction.